Category: Offender Management

 If not in the offender file, the transitions coordinator must provide to the assessment officer-

 A copy of these documents must be placed in the Offender File.

 As relevant, the probation and parole officer will contact the ORSS case worker and determine the current assistance being provided to the prisoner by ORSS.
 The conditions on the prisoner's order should also be discussed and a copy of the entire order may be provided to the ORSS worker if relevant.

-The information should assist in the assessment process and inform interventions/collateral checks for the Offender Management Plan/Review.
+The information should assist probation and parole officers in the assessment process and inform interventions/collateral checks for the Offender Management Plan/Review.

 The Department of Immigration and Citizenship (DIAC) may request that Queensland Corrective Services provide relevant information about a prisoner.
 This information will be utilised by DIAC to determine whether the prisoner may potentially become subject to deportation at the conclusion of his/her sentence.